Greenstone tutorial exercise

 - Open GLI, locate the files you downloaded over OAI and drag and drop these into a new Greenstone collection called OAI Collection.

-- Go to the Design panel, and configure the OAIPlugin by ticking its no_cover_image option.
+- Go to the Design panel, and configure the OAIPlugin by ticking its no_cover_image option, then click OK to close the plugin configuration dialog.
 Generally, Greenstone will look for any images that have an identical name to the primary document being processed and will associate the image with the document as being the document's cover image.
 Because the OAI files and the image documents downloaded over OAI have matching names, each image would get treated as the cover image for its associated OAI file.
 We don't want that behaviour here, so we turn on the no_cover_image option.
 This allows the OAIPlugin to attach the metadata of each OAI file with its associated image (treating the image as the primary document, instead of as a cover image), just as intended.Note that this time, we don't configure the OAIPlugin's document_field option to ex.dc.Identifier, because the OAI files that have been downloaded over OAI have the associated image's document identifier stored in the (ex.)gi.Sourcedoc metadata field.
 You can see this if you open up any of the downloaded OAI files in a text editor.
 The (ex.)gi.Sourcedoc field is consulted by default when the Greenstone building process tries to identify what source document to attach the metadata in each OAI file to.

 - Switch to the Create panel and press the build button.
 During this stage, the OAIPlugin will extract the metadata in the oai files and attach them to the associated jpg files of the downloaded backdrop collection.
 You can see this once the collection has been built by switching to the Enrich panel and clicking on an oai file, as no metadata is set for such files.
 However, if you then click on a jpg file and scroll down, there will be metadata names that start with ex.dc.
 This refers to Greenstone-extracted Dublin Core metadata. ex.dc.Description and ex.dc.Title will be set to the values you had assigned the images in the tutorial A Simple Image Collection.
 Greenstone will have added additional ex.dc metadata in the form of ex.dc.Identifier, which is the source URL for this image.